notwa/minisat/README.md

 In the [MapleCOMSPS,][mcomsps] [MapleLCMDist,][mlcmd]
 and [MapleLCMDistChronoBT][mlcmdcbt] branches, the winners of the main tracks of SAT Competitions 2016, 2017, and 2018 respectively have been applied to COMiniSatPS.
+Note that a patch is available to [fix a crash in MapleLCMDist's DRUP-outputting code.][mlcmd_patch]

 In the [glucose-1.0 branch,][glu10] `glucose_1.0.zip`
 via [the glucose homepage][glucose] has been applied to MiniSat 2.0.